nextflow-io/cwl2nxf/README.md

 Then the below command will execute the newly created jar and process the provided sample data.
 ```
-java -jar build/libs/cwl2nxf-*.jar sample_data/tutorial_tar_test/wf.cwl sample_data/tutorial_tar_test/wf.yml
+java -jar build/libs/cwl2nxf-*.jar -o NXFout.nf sample_data/tutorial_tar_test/wf.cwl sample_data/tutorial_tar_test/wf.yml
 ```
-Upon execution a *.nf file will be created in the base folder.
-The file is currently just named with a timestamp.
-This file should be then runnable in nextflow.
+Upon execution NXFout.nf file will be created in the base folder.
+This file will then be runnable using Nextflow

 Development